OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/reference/createRollupConfig.md

+---
-## SDK Reference Guide: `createRollupPrepareConfig`
+title: 'Orbit SDK references: `createRollupPrepareConfig` function'

-### Introduction
+sidebar_label: 'createRollupPrepareConfig'
+description: 'Describes Orbit SDK's 'createRollupPrepareConfig' function'
+author: anegg0
+sme: GreatSoshiant
+target_audience: 'Developers deploying and maintaining Orbit chains.'
+sidebar_position: 1
+user_story: As a current or prospective Orbit chain deployer, I need to understand how to use createRollupPrepareConfig to deploy faster.
+content_type: reference
+---

-The `createRollupPrepareConfig` function is essential for deploying an Orbit Chain using the Orbit SDK.
+The `createRollupPrepareConfig` function helps deploy an Orbit Chain using the Orbit SDK.
 It prepares the configuration needed to set up a rollup, crucial for deploying core contracts on the chain.
 Below is an example of its usage, sourced from the [create-rollup-eth example](https://github.com/OffchainLabs/arbitrum-orbit-sdk/tree/main/examples/create-rollup-eth).

 ```typescript
 // prepare the transaction for deploying the core contracts